pham0084/my-portfotlio/README.md

 These are the main technologies used in this project.
 By combining these tools, I was able to create a fast, responsive, and visually appealing personal portfolio website.
 If you're interested in learning more about any of these technologies, I encourage you to check out their respective documentation pages.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).

+The Apache License is a permissive open-source software license that allows you to use, modify, and distribute the software licensed under it.
+It requires that you include a copy of the license and any copyright notices with any distribution of the software.
+The license also provides an explicit patent grant and an explicit disclaimer of warranties and liability.

+For more information, see the [LICENSE](LICENSE) file.